How to Remove a Spin Mop Head (And Keep It Clean)

 Most spin mops also feature a microfiber head, which is a major upgrade from traditional cotton.
 Microfiber is fantastic at grabbing onto dust, dirt, and grime instead of just pushing it around.
 This means you get a deeper clean with less effort and fewer passes.
 The combination of a moisture-controlled head and a powerful microfiber material makes the spin mop one of the most efficient tools for keeping your floors spotless.

-The Parts of a Spin Mop
+Breaking Down the Parts of a Spin Mop

 A spin mop isn’t just a mop; it’s a complete system.
 It typically includes three main parts that work together.
 First, you have the mop handle, which is usually lightweight and adjustable.
 Attached to the handle is the mop head, which is almost always removable and machine washable for easy cleaning.